AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 ## Enable account stitching {#enable-account-stitching}

-You enable and configure B2B account stitching at the connection level, and then activate account stitching on individual event datasets within that connection.
+You first enable and configure B2B account stitching at the connection level.
+When B2B account stitching is configured for a connection, you can then activate account stitching on individual event datasets within that connection.

 ### Configure B2B stitching settings {#configure-b2b-stitching-settings}